Aymkdn/html-to-pdfmake/README.md

     th: {bold:true, fillColor:'#EEEEEE'}
   }
 ```

+For the old HTML4 tag `<font>`, the `size` attributes can have a value from 1 to 7, which will be converted to 10pt, 14pt, 16pt, 18pt, 20pt, 24pt, or 28pt.

 **Please, note that the above default styles are stronger than the ones defined in the style classes.** Read below how to overwrite them.